colbywhite/aws-cf-monitor/README.md

 The way the `[serverless framework](https://github.com/serverless/serverless)` handles these CloudFormation requests is the inspiration.
 The framework handles polling well and prints some pretty color-coded logging as well, making it easy to follow the progress of the stack.

-The bulk of that original logic is in the[monitorStack.js](https://github.com/serverless/serverless/blob/c13b81a9f2a2f3ed05f0775cda2275338cc0ccbd/lib/plugins/aws/lib/monitorStack.js).
+The bulk of that original logic is in the [monitorStack.js](https://github.com/serverless/serverless/blob/c13b81a9f2a2f3ed05f0775cda2275338cc0ccbd/lib/plugins/aws/lib/monitorStack.js).